-- (1) To elect four director nominees to Berry's Board of Directors for one-year terms; - (2) To approve an amendment to our 2015 Long-Term Incentive Plan to increase the number of shares of common stock reserved for issuance by 5 million shares; - (3) To ratify the selection of Ernst & Young LLP as Berry's independent registered public accountants for the fiscal year ending September 29, 2018; and - (4) To transact such other business as may properly come before the meeting or any adjournment or postponement thereof.
+- (1) To elect the ten director nominees named in this Proxy Statement to Berry's Board of Directors for one-year terms; - (2) To ratify the selection of Ernst & Young LLP as Berry's independent registered public accountants for the fiscal year ending October 2, 2021; - (3) To approve, on an advisory, non-binding basis, our executive compensation; - (4) To approve a proposal to amend our Amended and Restated Certificate of Incorporation to reduce the ownership threshold required for stockholders to call a Special Meeting; - (5) To approve the amended and restated 2015 Long-Term Incentive Plan to, among other things, increase the number of shares of common stock reserved for issuance by 8,250,000 shares; and - (6) To transact such other business as may properly come before the meeting or any adjournment or postponement thereof.

-The nominees for election as directors are Robert V. Seminara, Robert A. Steele, Thomas E. Salmon, and Paula A. Sneed.
-Messrs.
-Seminara, Steele, and Salmon presently serve as directors of Berry.
-Ms. Sneed has been nominated to fill the vacancy that will occur upon Dr. Rich's retirement effective February 1, 2018.
+The nominees for election as directors are B. Evan Bayh, Jonathan F. Foster, Idalene F. Kesner, Carl J. Rickertsen, Jill A. Rahman, Thomas E. Salmon, Paula A. Sneed, Robert A. Steele, Stephen E. Sterrett, and Scott B. Ullem, each of whom presently serves as a director of Berry.
 We describe each of the foregoing proposals in more detail in the accompanying Proxy Statement, which you should read in its entirety before voting.